jamwaffles/jamwaffles.github.io/_posts/2017-12-12-elm-counting-occurrences.md

 <iframe src="https://ellie-app.com/embed/9vWnYkPqxa1/2" style="width:100%; height:400px; border:0; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 Great, we've got a working Elm program.
-Next, I'll go into a bit of data processing to turn this flat list into a `Dict` of tags and counts.
+Next, I'll go into a bit of data processing to turn this flat, boring list into a `Dict` of tags and counts.

 ## Dicts

 As a first step towards grouping the data, we need to start using a `Dict`.
 Dicts contain unique keys with an associated value.
 They're the same as `Map()`s in JavaScript.
-To keep things (hopefully) understandable, as a first step we'll just render a list of unique tags.
+As a first step we'll just render a list of unique tags to keep things understandable.
+The counts will come later.

 First, the model type needs to change to use an Elm `Dict` for our list of tags: